LilaShiba/Quantum_computing_lab/Readme.md

 # [What is Light?](https://youtu.be/7UuUOXfiz9Q?si=eZvPbhvttn-waPDz)

-By the end of this lab, you will be able to explain the quantum properties of light using Dirac Notation.
+By the end of this lab, you will be able to explain the quantum properties of light using either Dirac Notation, expirmentation results, or graphs produced by your own program.

 ## 🪄 Photons: The Tricksters of Light 🪄